-- Demonstrate an increased understanding of the Christian worldview in relation to the natural and social world - 2.
-Demonstrate an increased understanding of the historic doctrines of Christianity and their application for faithful ministry in a post-Christian society - 3.
-Demonstrate increased competence in practical skills of Christian ministry such as information management, strategic decision-making, and communication - 4.
-Demonstrate an enhanced foundation for subsequent formal and informal education.
+- 1. Demonstrate an understanding of the Christian worldview in relation to the natural and social world - 2.
+Demonstrate an understanding of the historic doctrines of Christianity and their application for faithful ministry in a post-Christian society - 3.
+Demonstrate competence in practical skills of Christian ministry such as information management, strategic decision-making, and communication - 4.
+Demonstrate a foundation for subsequent formal and informal education.